hgscott/github-tutorial/README.md

    ```
 4. Open the History view in SourceTree and notice that your repository now has uncommitted changes.
 5. Click the check mark next to `Unstaged Files` to stage all of your changes.
-6. Click the Commit button at the top to commit the file.
-7. In the message box, enter a commit message.
+6. In the message box, enter a commit message.
-8. Click the Commit button under the box.
+7. Click the Commit button under the box.
 From Sourcetree's History, you'll see that the file has been updated on your new branch.
-9. Click the Push button to push your new branch to the repository.
+8. Click the Push button to push your new branch to the repository.
-10. Under the Push? column from the dialog box that appears, select your new branch to indicate that you are pushing that branch to origin and click OK.
+9. Under the Push? column from the dialog box that appears, select your new branch to indicate that you are pushing that branch to origin and click OK.
 </details>

 <details id=4>
 <summary><h2>Step 4: Create a test</h2></summary>

+**What is unittest?**: The unittest module provides a rich set of tools for constructing and running tests.
+It supports test automation, sharing of setup and shutdown code for tests, aggregation of tests into collections, and independence of the tests from the reporting framework.

+In the `test` directory, there is a file called `test_hello.py` to test `hello.py`- we will add 2 tests to the file.

+1. Create a test that passes your name to the function and checks that the output is as expected.
+2. Create a test that passes an integer, and check the the function fails.

 </details>